 The permanent sanitation facilities meant that the girls could stay in school longer and a more dignified and private toilet was available for children to use.
-Not only did these essential improvements make life better for the teachers and students, it also meant that its increased facilities made it more likely that local authorities could be successfully approached to provide more teachers and more resources.
+Not only did these essential improvements make life better for the teachers and students, its increased facilities also made it more likely that local authorities could be successfully approached to provide more teachers and more resources.

-Besides the direct benefits, the long-term intentions of every Village Water project are simply this as Kirsty explains, “Our goal is to improve health, education and economic development.
-We engage, train and equip local people in manual drilling teams ‘in country’.
+Besides the direct benefits, the long-term intentions of every Village Water project are simple, as Kirsty explains: “Our goal is to improve health, education and economic development.
+We engage, train and equip local people in manual drilling teams ‘in country’.”

 Claverhouse Rotary Club have funded the repair of four broken water points bringing safe water back to four villages.
 Each village has approximately 150 people living in it, so this is a major improvement to the communities.